CodeScop/Oge-Mai-Field-Guide/waterquestssummary.md

 - **Location:** Available in the Luciola Forest
 - **Quest Path Route:** (open via Hunt Trail HuntS1 The Hunt Begins) • HuntS1 A Battle of Wills • HuntS2 Battle of Merit • **Battle of Constitution** • HuntS4 A Battle of Evolution
+- **Type:** Battle
+- **Requirements:** Defeat 1 Velts: Water
+- **Rewards:** 15 Hunter Tokens
+- **Recommendations:** Once again, this seems to actually be a chain independent of the Seasons.
+This is the first time the Battle chain has explicitly acknowledged being a chain.
+Presumably, the last Season will have its own Velts to battle.
+But it probably won't be visible till you complete this one, so take into consideration

 ### A Battle of Evolution 4/4 - HuntS4